 Also new in 2017 is an all-day, outdoor adventure on Friday of each week.
 Scouts may choose to take a 10 mile hike, a 25 mile bike ride, a fishing trip, or opt to stay in camp to work on another merit badge.

 Dan Beard First Class Camp (2018 individual registration coming in early 2018)

 Dan Beard First Class Camp, held at Camp Belzer, Indianapolis, is designed for Boy Scouts who are working towards the rank of First Class.
 During the day camp, Scouts will have the opportunity to complete various requirements towards the ranks of Tenderfoot, Second Class and First Class.
 Scouts attending Dan Beard camp will also earn the First Aid merit badge and Camper, the first rank of Firecrafter.

-National Youth Leadership Training (individual registration)
+National Youth Leadership Training (2018 individual registration coming soon)

 National Youth Leadership Training (NYLT) is an exciting, action-packed program designed to provide youth members of the Boy Scouts of America with leadership skills and experience they can use in their units and in other situations demanding leadership of self and others.
 This six-day course is patterned after a month in the life of a unit.
 Content is delivered in a group and team outdoor setting with an emphasis on immediate application of learning in a fun environment.
 NYLT will be offered at three different times during 2017.
 A spring course held over two weekends at Camp Kikthawenuend; a week long summer courses are held at Camp Red Wing, Muncie; and a two weekend fall course held at Camp Belzer, Indianapolis.
 Learn more on the NYLT page.

-Krietenstein Summer Camp (troop registration)
+Krietenstein Summer Camp (2018 troop registration)

 Camp Krietenstein, near Poland, IN, challenges Scouts to find adventure, explore, make new friends, learn new skills and earn merit badges.
 The Adventure Base program consists of high adventures, rope courses and team building initiatives.
 Camp Krietenstein is accredited by the National Camp Accreditation Program.
 To see all of the exciting activities that await your troop at Camp Krietenstein, watch our 2017 promotional video.

-Ransburg Summer Camp (troop registration)
+Ransburg Summer Camp (2018 troop registration)